 - The highest point is Mount Rainier.

-There are numerous places to go in Washington State, and those who like spending their time surrounded by nature and fresh air won’t regret choosing any of the cities listed below.
-For those who prefer to immerse themselves in the sounds of the city, there are bigger cities listed as well.
+There are many places to visit in Washington, especially for those who love nature and fresh air.
+On the other hand, there are also top cities in Washington for those who prefer to immerse themselves in the sounds of the city.

 Washington has always been a place of revolution and progress; there was the gold rush that moved the population north and then the grunge music rebellion.
 More recently, Washington has become the center of the tech industry.
 There’s no better place for those who are following their dream to move the world forward.

-Note: the numbers listed next to the town and city names in parentheses indicate the number of property (P) and violent (V) crimes per 100,000 inhabitants.
-Keep in mind that the US average for property crimes is 2,362 and for violent crimes is 383 per 100,000 people.
-Washington State averages are 3,174 per 100,000 for property crimes, and 305 for violent ones.
+Note: The numbers listed next to the town and city names in parentheses indicate the number of property (P) and violent (V) crimes per 100,000 inhabitants.
+Keep in mind that the US averages are 2,110 property crimes and 379 violent crimes per 100,000 people.

 (Property: 0; Violent: 0)